A free Premium account on the FCL.055 website! Read here

 The weight of an object depends on the acceleration due to gravity.

-exemple 446 The weight of an object depends on the acceleration due to gravity.
+In the si system the unit of measurement for weight is the kilogram. the mass of an object depends on the acceleration due to gravity. mass = weight * volume.

 The mass of an object is independent of the acceleration due to gravity.